cosmos72/stmx/README.md

 ### Testing that it works

-After loading STMX for the first time, it is recommended to run the test suite to check that everything works as expected:
+After loading STMX for the first time, it is recommended to run the test suite to check that everything works as expected.
+From the REPL,
+run:

     CL-USER> (ql:quickload "stmx.test")
     ;; lots of output...